• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 Refined sugar: 1701.99

-In terms of exports, Iran is recognized as a regional producer of molasses.
-Although domestic sugar production is limited, seasonal peaks in internal production facilitate exports to neighboring countries such as Iraq and Afghanistan.
-Nonetheless, Iran's export of molasses remains significantly lower compared to its imports, with priority given to meeting domestic demand.
+Regarding exports, Iran is recognized as a regional producer of sugar.
+Although domestic sugar production is limited, during certain seasons when local sugar output rises, Iran exports this product to neighboring countries such as Iraq and Afghanistan.
+Overall, Iran’s sugar exports are much smaller than its imports and are primarily focused on satisfying domestic demand.

 1. Bill of Lading